-Whether you’re a user experience designer or marketing director, specialists with in-demand skills and experience have many job opportunities in the current employment market.
+Whether you’re a user experience designer, a marketing director, an information architect or something else, specialists with in-demand skills and experience have numerous job opportunities in the current employment market.

-Take a look at 14 high-paying creative jobs, according to the latest Robert Half Salary Guide for marketing and creative professionals.
+Here’s a look at 14 high-paying creative jobs for marketing and creative professionals, according to the latest Robert Half Salary Guide.